JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

     + As an example, consider a `@show` macro, which just prints the name of the variable (or the expression) and its evaluation.
 This means that instead of writing `println("2+exp(4) = ",  2+exp(4))` we can just write `@show 2+exp(4)`.
     + We have seen `@time` or `@benchmark`, which is difficult to implement using normal function, since when you pass `2+exp(4)` as a function argument, it will be automatically evaluated.
 You need to pass it as an expression, that can be evaluated within the function.
     + `@chain` macro from [`Chain.jl`](https://github.com/jkrumbiegel/Chain.jl) improves over native piping `|>`
+    + `@set` macro from [`Accesors.jl`](https://github.com/JuliaObjects/Accessors.jl) which allows to set the value of a field in a non-mutable struct (it is done by constructing new struct and copying the old values).
     + We have seen `@forward` macro implementing **encapsulation**.
     + Macros are used to insert compilation directives not accessible through the syntax, e.g. `@inbounds`.
 - A chapter on its own is definition of **Domain Specific Languages**.